-Contact one of our experts today to discuss your
+Contact us today to discuss your ESG Risks needs

-- Identifying macro-level risks and opportunities that can impact your organization by undertaking sector and scenario analyses.
+- Identifies macro-level risks and opportunities that can impact your organization.

-- Identifying portfolio holdings with the highest exposure to climate change and conducting in-depth climate analysis on them.
+- Identifying portfolio holdings with the highest exposure to climate change.

-- Assist your organization in ensuring that all climate-related risks that may impact your organization’s strategic and operational plans are clearly identified, managed, and reported.
+- Ensures that all climate-related risks that may impact your organization’s strategic and operational plans are clearly identified, managed, and reported.

 Our unique combination of sustainability, risk management and global financial services are reinforced and underpinned by our:

-Our focus is exclusively on ESG Risk Management.
-We help organizations identify, measure, and manage ESG risks and undertake ESG risk mitigation.
-ESG risks and climate risks are now regarded as significant risks and thus need risk mitigation.
+Our focus is exclusively on ESG Strategy and ESG Risk Management.
+We work with organizations to develop an ESG Strategy that is seamlessly interwoven with their business strategy.
+We also help organizations identify, measure, and manage ESG risks and undertake ESG risk mitigation.

 The Financial Stability Board (FSB) established the TCFD to develop recommendations for more effective climate-related disclosures that could promote more informed investment, credit, and insurance underwriting decisions and, in turn, enable stakeholders to understand better the concentrations of carbon-related assets in the financial sector and the financial system’s exposures to climate-related risks.